 Daily parking costs $15 per vehicle (including a $0.50 toll charge).
 Preferred parking is available for $25.
 The parking receipt is valid for one re-entry on the day it is issued, so you are allowed to leave to refresh or grab something to eat without having to pay twice for parking, unless you happen to leave more than once.
 Oversized vehicles cost $20 for parking.

 Frequent visitors might want to consider season passes or season passes with meals for the most savings.
 Learn more here.

-I’m not into big roller coasters (I can go on maybe one per trip, and that’s if my trips are spaced out every 6 months or so), but I love Cedar Point!
+I’m not into big roller coasters (I can go on maybe one per trip… if my trips are spaced out every 6 months or so!), but I love Cedar Point!
 I even got to go to Halloweekends this past fall.
 It was a great experience and I can’t wait to go again!
-My favorite ride is probably the race horse carousel, followed by the Super Himalaya.
-The Blue Streak, one of the oldest roller coasters at Cedar Point, wasn’t too bad as far as roller coasters go; at least it didn’t go upside down!
+The race horse carousel is probably my favorite ride.
+The super Himalaya is probably my second favorite ride.
+The Blue Streak, one of the oldest roller coasters at Cedar Point, wasn’t too bad as far as roller coasters go.
+At least it didn’t go upside down!
 I also enjoyed the Cedar Creek Mine Ride.
 I saw several roller coasters that I wouldn’t even dream of riding, but I know they appeal to a lot of people (for some reason unfathomable to me!).

 What about you?
 Are you a fan of roller coasters, or do you like the mild rides?
 I’d love to hear!
 I’d also love to know, if you’ve been to Cedar Point before, what’s your favorite ride?
-And if you haven’t been to Cedar Point, do you think you’d ever visit, and what do you look forward to the most?
+And if you haven’t been to Cedar Point, do you think you’d ever visit?
+What do you look forward to the most?

-Written by Molly Maurer, an English major and former intern here at Family Travels on a Budget.
+Written by Molly Maurer, Family Travels on a Budget intern.